What are nematodes?

-When the galls form, the plant roots are not able to conduct nutrients and water to the the plant well.
-The galls can crack and expose the plants to soil-borne disease causing organism.
+When the galls form, the plant roots are not able to conduct nutrients and water to the plant well.
+The galls can crack and expose the plants to the soil-borne disease-causing organism.
 The galls may look like nodules of nitrogen-fixing legumes but cannot be plucked off.

-How to manage nematodes on farm
+How to control nematodes without chemicals

 Take preventive measures to reduce or prevent the effects of nematode infestation.
 Good farm sanitation, resistant plant varieties, land fallowing, crop rotation are among some of the popular control measures.